-- a) The R/C Aerobatic Jet Model Aircraft shall use as a propulsion device either

-- a) turbo jet/s or
+The R/C Aerobatic Jet Model Aircraft shall use as a propulsion device turbo jet/s or ducted fan/s.
+Ducted fans may use turbo jet engines or electric motors as a power source.
+Rocket or pulse jet engines may NOT be used.

-- b) ducted fan/s.

-Ducted fans my use piston engines or electric motors as a power source.